 - Very low CPU usage

-LoudMax is available as VST 2.4 Plugin for Windows and Mac OS X, Audio Unit Plugin for Mac OS X, LADSPA Plugin for Linux x86 and as Winamp Plugin.
+LoudMax is available as VST 2.4 and VST 3 Plugin for Windows and Mac OS X, Audio Unit Plugin for Mac OS X, LADSPA Plugin for Linux x86 and as Winamp Plugin.

-The Mac OS X Plugins are "Universal Binaries" with support for Intel Mac.
+The Mac OS X Plugins are "Universal 2 Binaries" with support for Intel Mac and ARM64 based Silicon.

-The Audio Unit version was built with Symbiosis from NuEdge Development.
+For the users of older MAC OS a legacy version is available.
+The legacy Audio Unit version was built with Symbiosis from NuEdge Development.

 The Linux Plugin has no meters since LADSPA doesn´t support a custom GUI.
 But it supports 5.1 surround modes.
 See README file in the LADSPA zip package for further informations.

 The Winamp Plugin also supports 5.1 surround.
 Built-in stereo overdrive protection avoids distortions in a subsequent stereo downmix.

 The Winamp Plugin has a simplified user interface.
 Only one slider for adjusting the maximum amplification.
 The maximum output level is 0dB.